Rees algebras of modules and coherent functors: Introduction

 \section{Introduction}

-In \cite{reesbud}, the authors defines the Rees algebra of any finitely generated module over a noetherian ring.
+In \cite{reesbud}, the authors give a definition of the Rees algebra of a finitely generated module over a noetherian ring.
 This definition was also studied in \cite{jag1}, where we showed that the Rees algebra $\fR(M)$ of a finitely generated module $M$ is equal to the image of a canonical map ${\sym(M)\to\Gamma(M^\ast)^\vee}$ from the symmetric algebra of $M$ to the graded dual of the algebra of divided powers of the dual of the module $M$.
-In this paper, we use coherent functors to obtain nice characterizations of properties of the Rees algebra of $M$ that are not available in the category of modules.
-Two of the most important of these are stated below.
+In this paper, we use coherent functors to obtain nice characterizations of properties of the Rees algebra that are not available in the category of modules.
+Two of these results are summarized in Theorems~\ref{thm:intro2} and~\ref{thm:introphi}.

-For any finitely generated module $M$, we consider the functors $t_M=M\otimes_A(-)$ and $h^M=\hom_A(M,-)$.
+For any finitely generated module $M$ over a noetherian ring $A$, we consider the functors ${t_M=M\otimes_A(-)}$ and $h^M=\hom_A(M,-)$.
 There is a canonical map $t_M\to h^{M^\ast}$, and we introduce the functor \begin{thmx} Let $A$ be a noetherian ring and let $M\to N$ be a homomorphism of finitely generated $A$-modules.
-If the induced morphism $\fG_M\to\fG_N$ is injective (resp. surjective), then $\fR(M)\to\fR(N)$ is injective (resp. surjective). \end{thmx}
+If the induced morphism ${r}_M\to{r}_N$ is injective (resp. surjective), then $\fR(M)\to\fR(N)$ is injective (resp. surjective). \end{thmx}

-In particular, letting $N=F$ be free, a homomorphism $M\to F$ such that the induced morphism $\fG_M\to\fG_F$ is injective, is a versal map in the terminology of \cite{reesbud}.
-Given such a map, the theorem implies that $\fR(M)\to\fR(F)=\sym(F)$ is injective, recovering another result of \cite{reesbud}, namely that the Rees algebra of $M$ can be computed as the image of the map $\sym(M)\to\sym(F)$.
+In particular, letting $N=F$ be a free module, a homomorphism $M\to F$ that induces an injection of functors ${r}_M\to{r}_F$ is a versal map in the terminology of \cite{reesbud}.
+Given such a map, the theorem implies that ${\fR(M)\to\fR(F)=\sym(F)}$ is injective, recovering another result of \cite{reesbud}, namely that the Rees algebra of $M$ can be computed as the image of the map $\sym(M)\to\sym(F)$.

-Another result we obtain, that is not available in the category of modules, is the following. \begin{thmx} There is a functor $\Phi$ from the category of coherent functors to the category of finitely generated and graded algebras over $A$ such that $\Phi(t_M)=\sym(M)$ and ${\Phi(h^M)=\im\bigl(\sym(M^\ast)\to\Gamma(M)^\vee\bigr)}$. \end{thmx} By the result of \cite{jag1}, this theorem shows that the Rees algebra of a module $M$ is equal to the image of the map given by applying $\Phi$ to the canonical map $t_M\to h^{M^\ast}$, that is,
+Another result we obtain, that is not available in the category of modules, is the following. \begin{thmx} There is a functor $\Phi$ from the category of coherent functors to the category of finitely generated and graded algebras over $A$ such that ${\Phi(t_M)=\sym(M)}$ and ${\Phi(h^M)=\im\bigl(\sym(M^\ast)\to\Gamma(M)^\vee\bigr)}$. \end{thmx} By the result of \cite{jag1}, this theorem shows that the Rees algebra of a module $M$ is equal to the image of the map given by applying $\Phi$ to the canonical map $t_M\to h^{M^\ast}$, that is,